Summer is that exciting time of the year to get your edible vegetables ready for harvest.

 14. Swiss Chard

 Many greens do not survive hot weather but not swiss chard, it thrives in summer.
-The mild green from it can be harvested small and use in salads or use in replacing spinach in a number of dishes.
+The mild green from it can be harvested small and used in salads or used in replacing spinach in a number of dishes.
 Swiss chard is typically a cool-season crop, but it’s known to have higher heat tolerance.

 When it gets too hot to plant other greens then swiss chard is the best alternative to go for.
-To get some extra color in your garden, go for Rainbow chard that has dark green leaves and red, orange, pink, white and yellow stems.
+To get some extra color in your garden, go for a Rainbow chard that has dark green leaves and red, orange, pink, white, and yellow stems.

 Plant in loose soil, full sun, and regular water.
 The soil should also be moist but not soggy and most gardeners don’t start seeds indoors and bean plants are quite sensitive to transparent shock.